Introduction

 • strongly held beliefs about your inadequacy in social situations

-• negative biases such as dwelling on past perceived failings, discounting any positives or magnifying the social abilities of others
+• a negative mindset or “bias” such as dwelling on past perceived failings, discounting any positives or magnifying the social abilities of others

 These negative thoughts and beliefs are typically part of the process that keeps social anxiety going – see social anxiety maintenance cycle.